ECCC-MSC/open-data/docs/msc-data/nwp_rewps/readme_rewps-datamart_en.md

 * __HH__ : Model run start, in UTC [00, 06, 12, 18]

-A 24-hour history is stored in this directory.

 ## Grid technical specification

 The REWPS data are available on the Great Lakes domain.